cross-rs/cross/README.md

 For more detailed documentation on which environment variables are automatically passed to the build environment, see [Environment Variable Passthrough](https://github.com/cross-rs/cross/wiki/Configuration#environment-variable-passthrough) on our wiki.

-### Unstable Features

-Certain unstable features can enable additional functionality useful to cross-compiling.
-Note that these are unstable, and may be removed at any time (particularly if the feature is stabilized or removed), and will only be used on a nightly channel.

-- `CROSS_UNSTABLE_ENABLE_DOCTESTS=true`: also run doctests.

 ### Mounting volumes into the build environment